Azure/azure-postgresql/samples/query-store/regressed-queries/README.md

 ### What do these parameters mean?
 * > baseline_period_start & baseline_period_end identify a window of measurements where you think the performance can be baselined
 * > current_period_start & current_period_end identify the window of measurements that you want to compare against your baseline
 * > significance_level is also commonly known as alpha in hypothesis testing.
-[It](https://en.wikipedia.org/wiki/Statistical_significance) is a measure of probability rejecting the null hypothesis while it is true.
+[Significance level](https://en.wikipedia.org/wiki/Statistical_significance) is a measure of probability rejecting the null hypothesis while it is true.
 The typical value is 0.05.
 * > directional_preference is a parameter to indicate direction of interest.
 You should choose 1 for increase, -1 for decrease and 0 for any direction of change between baseline and current period.
 * > percent_change_threshold is a constant that can help you single out only percent changes above this value
 * > output_file_path is a local path to output your results if there is any significant changes
-* > host is in format similar to "yourdb.postgres.database.azure.com" and can be located at the overview blade of your instance in Azure portal
+* > host is in format similar to "yourserver.postgres.database.azure.com" and can be located at the overview blade of your instance in Azure portal
 * > user should be similar to "youruser@yourdb" format

+### Run your notebook
+You are now ready to run your notebook.
+Azure Data Studio lets you run all of the cells in your notebook by clicking on 'Run Cells' at the top of your notebook.
+If there is an error during execution, you should be able to see a descriptive message right below the cell that will help you fix your issue.
+You can also run your notebook cell by cell.
+To do so, locate the run button to the top left of each cell and click.

 ### I ran the notebook, now what?
 You can play with the parameters to adjust your sensitivity but the output should give you regressed query candidates, if your directional_preference is +1.
 Once you identified your regressed queries, your next step is to understand why your queries actually regressed.
 There can be a number of reasons why you would experience regression in PostgreSQL.
 Here are a few usual suspects for you: